woliveira-LettrLabs/ImglyScenePreview/README.md

 This project uses the imgly CreativeEditor SDK.
 The SDK license is configured in the project.

+## Deployment

+### GitHub Pages

+This project is configured for automatic deployment to GitHub Pages.

+#### Setup Instructions

+1. **Enable GitHub Pages**:
+   - Go to your repository Settings → Pages
+   - Under "Source", select "GitHub Actions"

+2. **Configure GitHub Secrets**:
+   - Go to Settings → Secrets and variables → Actions
+   - Click "New repository secret"
+   - **Required**: Name: `VITE_IMGLY_LICENSE`, Value: Your Imgly CreativeEditor SDK license key
+   - **Optional**: Name: `VITE_BASE_PATH`, Value: Base path for your site
+     - For repository subpath (default): `/repository-name/`
+     - For custom domain: `/`

+3. **Push to main branch**:
+   - The workflow will automatically build and deploy on push to `main` or `master`
+   - You can also manually trigger it from Actions → Deploy to GitHub Pages → Run workflow

+4. **Access your site**:
+   - Your site will be available at: `https://your-username.github.io/repository-name/`
+   - If using a custom domain, set `VITE_BASE_PATH` secret to `/`

+#### Workflow Details

+The deployment workflow (`.github/workflows/deploy.yml`) will:
+- Build the project with the license from GitHub Secrets
+- Deploy to GitHub Pages automatically
+- Run on every push to `main`/`master` branch

 ## Notes

 - Maximum file size: 50MB